U.S. Route 64 in Arkansas: Route description

-US 64 then parallels Interstate 40, through Russellville and Morrilton.
-In Faulkner County, it briefly converges with U.S. Route 65B through Conway heading south before diverging from US 65 Business and Interstate 40 by turning east onto Oak Street.
+US 64 then parallels I-40 through Russellville and Morrilton.
+In Faulkner County, it briefly converges with US 65B through Conway heading south before diverging from US 65B and I-40 by turning east onto Oak Street.
 The highway next approaches Vilonia, following a southerly bypass around the city that opened in October 2011 (replacing its former alignment along Vilonia's Main Street) and rejoining its prior alignment west of the White County line and continuing to El Paso, where it intersects Arkansas Highway 5.
-US 64 then travels east to Beebe, where it originally entered town via Center Street and joined with US 67 and US 167.
+US 64 then travels east to Beebe, where it originally entered town via Center Street and joined with I-57/US 67.
 This former route along Center Street has since been resigned U.S. Route 67B, as all three US highways have been relocated to a concurrent divided highway northwest of Beebe.

 US 64 runs along this divided highway past McRae, Garner, and Searcy, where its original route took it north along Main Street, then east along Race Avenue.
 This former route is now signed U.S Route 67B.
-Later, US 64, 67, and 167 were rerouted southeast of Searcy along Eastline Road, which is now signed Arkansas Highway 367.
+Later, US 64, 67, and 167 were rerouted southeast of Searcy along Eastline Road, which is now signed as Highway 367.
 Currently, all three highways continue to run northeast along a divided highway running parallel to Eastline Road.

-US 64 diverges from US 67 & 167 on the northeast side of Bald Knob, where its former route took it downtown along Highway Avenue, which is now signed Arkansas Highway 367.
-US 64 turns east toward the White River and Woodruff County, while the divided US 67 diverges northeast, and US 167 diverges north.
+US 64 diverges from I-57/US 67 on the northeast side of Bald Knob, where its former route took it downtown along Highway Avenue, which is now signed as Highway 367.
+US 64 turns east toward the White River and Woodruff County, while I-57/US 67 diverges northeast, and US 167 diverges north.

-US 64 continues east through Augusta and McCrory, intersecting with US Route 49 at Fair Oaks and bypassing Wynne while in Cross County, and proceeding into Crittenden County through Earle and Crawfordsville, until joining with Interstate 55 at Marion.
-Its former route continued east along Military Road, turning south onto the Great River Road, and converging with US Route 63, which has since also been rerouted along Interstate 55.
-The former route is signed Arkansas Highway 77.
+US 64 continues east through Augusta and McCrory, intersecting with US Route 49 at Fair Oaks and bypassing Wynne while in Cross County, and proceeding into Crittenden County through Earle and Crawfordsville, until joining with I-55 at Marion.
+Its former route continued east along Military Road, turning south onto the Great River Road, and converging with US 63, which has since also been rerouted along Interstate 55.
+The former route is now signed as Highway 77.